Time poverty: Physical

 A 2013 study found time-poor individuals are at a higher risk for obesity due to a decrease in time spent on physical activity.
 Employment-related time poverty may increase "food away from home" behavior (fast food, vending machines, etc.).
 Time poor individuals may not have time to cook healthy meals at home, particularly during lunch.

 Another study found 1 in 4 American women delayed health care treatment due to lack of free time.

 One study in Ghana found that an increase in time poverty caused by paid work (employment) was linked to decreased food insecurity, whereas an increase in time poverty from unpaid work (housework) was linked to increased food insecurity.
 The study suggested better access to child care, community kitchens, and water could alleviate time poverty and food insecurity.

 Mental

+Individuals may still feel time poor with excess free time if they feel it has been wasted.
+This may be reduced by socializing, working out, or doing hobbies.

 Lack of discretionary time may lead to fewer social connections and worsen mental health.
 Time poor workers may suffer from burnout or presenteeism.

 In 2021, the American Psychological Association found that both a lack of free time (time poverty) and an excess of free time can have negative psychological effects, but the specific use of extra discretionary time mattered.
 Individuals who performed "productive" activities, such as socializing, had lessened negative effects.

+Digital technologies can increase time pressure and feelings of guilt in people who use them.